KaiWenF/Language-Byte/README.md

 ## Future Development

 Planned enhancements:
-- Gamification features with points and streaks for daily learning
+- Advanced gamification features with season passes and premium achievements
 - Enhanced statistics tracking with progress visualization
 - Multiple Words of the Day with difficulty levels
 - AI-powered adaptive learning based on user performance